gitaarwerk/gitaarwerk/README.md

 ## 🌱 I'm Currently Learning, in any ordeer and switching whenever I feel like
 - Offensive hacking (you need to break things in order to make things)
-- LAnguages for embedded systems (arduino, pico pi, ESP32; because it's fun!)
+- Languages for embedded systems (arduino, pico pi, ESP32; because it's fun!)
 - HTML5 Canvas & Mathematics (As I never focussed on this, and math is fun)
 - Learning to play piano & guitar (to get away from the computer every so often)